jasonbrodeur/DASH-githubpages/docs/lesson2.md

 ### Clone your existing GitHub repository to your local computer
 In this next step, you will 'clone' your existing GitHub repository to your local computer so that you can work on files locally.
 - **In GitHub Desktop**, your newly forked repository should appear in the **Your repositories** list (You may need to refresh the list for it to show).
   - **NOTE:** If it doesn't appear, double-check that the repository exists in your GitHub profile.
 If it does exist, you can copy the repository URL from GitHub and paste it into the appropriate place using the "Clone a repository from the Internet" button on GitHub Desktop.
+You can also use this approach to clone someone else's repository!
 - Highlight your repository in the list and click "Clone <*repository name*>".
 Select the local path where you would like to download the repository--a new folder will be created with the name of the repository.

 ### Make some local edits | add some files!